Get Help Today(877) 648-4288

 Stalking is another form of domestic abuse.
 If a victim of abuse is financially dependent on the abuser, the abuser can withhold finances from the abused victim.

-Victims of abusive behavior can develop disorders such as :
+Victims of abusive behavior can develop disorders or behaviors such as :

 - Low self-worth